notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/elb_asg.md

 ## High Availability

-- High Availability usually goes hand in hand with horizontal scaling
+- High Availability usually goes hand in hand with Horizontal Scaling
-- High availability means running your application / system in at least 2 Availability Zones
+- High Availability means running your application / system in at least 2 Availability Zones
-- The goal of high availability is to survive a data center loss (disaster)
+- The goal of High Availability is to survive a data center loss (disaster)

 ## High Availability & Scalability for EC2